rails/rails/guides/source/action_view_helpers.md

 ### FormHelper

-Form helpers are designed to make working with models much easier compared to using just standard HTML elements by providing a set of methods for creating forms based on your models.
-This helper generates the HTML for forms, providing a method for each sort of input (e.g., text, password, select, and so on).
-When the form is submitted (i.e., when the user hits the submit button or form.submit is called via JavaScript), the form inputs will be bundled into the params object and passed back to the controller.
+Form helpers simplify working with models compared to using standard HTML elements alone.
+They offer a range of methods tailored to generating forms based on your models.
+Each method corresponds to a specific type of input, such as text fields, password fields, select dropdowns, and more.
+When a form is submitted the inputs within the form are grouped into the params object and sent back to the controller.

 You can learn more about form helpers in the [Action View Form Helpers Guide](form_helpers.html).